What is an Exchange Rate?

 2. Inflation Rates

 Changes in inflation rates impact currency value and exchange rates.
-All else being equal, a higher inflation rate in a domestic country will decrease the demand for the value of the domestic currency since the value of the currency depreciates relatively faster over time than other foreign currencies.
+All else being equal, a higher inflation rate in a domestic country will decrease the demand for the domestic currency since the value of the currency depreciates relatively faster over time than other foreign currencies.

 3. Government Debt